Lucretiel/shargparse/README.md

 are.
 Boolean values (including cases where the argument is a flag with no argument) are reperesented as True or False.
 None isn't printed at all.
 Lists are printed as just their contents, separated by spaces (no [] or '' or commas).
+Note that, while all the arguments are guarenteed to be sent, the order in which they are sent is arbitrary.

 argparse configuration
 ======================